dragonblitz10/haste-server/README.md

 * `port` - the port the server runs on (default 7777)
 * `keyLength` - the length of the keys to user (default 10)
 * `maxLength` - maximum length of a paste (default 400000)
+* `minLength` - minimum length of a paste (default 10)
 * `staticMaxAge` - max age for static assets (86400)
 * `recompressStaticAssets` - whether or not to compile static js assets (true)
-* `documents` - static documents to serve (ex: http://hastebin.com/about.com)
+* `documents` - static documents to serve (ex: https://hastebin.com/about)
   in addition to static assets.
 These will never expire.
 * `storage` - storage options (see below)
 * `logging` - logging preferences
 * `keyGenerator` - key generator options (see below)
-* `rateLimits` - settings for rate limiting (see below)
+* `ratelimit` - settings for rate limiting (see below)

 ## Rate Limiting

-When present, the `rateLimits` option enables built-in rate limiting courtesy of `connect-ratelimit`.
+When present, the `ratelimit` option enables built-in rate limiting courtesy of `express-ratelimits`.
 Any of the options supported by that library can be used and set in `config.js`.

-See the README for [connect-ratelimit](https://github.com/dharmafly/connect-ratelimit) for more information!
+See the [package info](https://www.npmjs.com/package/express-rate-limit) for more information!

 ## Key Generation